UnendingEgg/NYC-Public-School-Analysis/README.md

 ## Tools & Libraries

 Python 3.9+

-Pandas - data manipulation
+Pandas - Data manipulation
 Plotly Express - Interactive visualizations

-Statsmodel - Statistical Analysis
+Statsmodel - Statistical analysis

 ## Dataset

 The dataset (schools.csv) contains NYC public high school demographic information.
+Each row represents a school

+Columns include:

+1. school_name, the name of the school
+2. total_enrollment, the count of all enrolled students
+3. percent_students_with_disabilities, the percentage of enrolled students that have been diagnosed with a disability
+4. percent_english_learners, the percentage of students who are learning English as a second language
+5. percent_poverty, the percentage of students who are considered impoverished

 ## How to Run